chawan/RepHelper/README.md

 * [Wowwiki](http://www.wowwiki.com)
 * [Wowpedia](http://wow.gamepedia.com)

+## WoW Classic Source

+The source for the WoW Classic version is available in the [RepHelper_Classic](https://github.com/chawan/RepHelper_Classic/) repository.

+Issues are still handled in this repository.
 ## Contribute

 Contributions/Suggestions and bug reports/fixes to the addon are always welcome, to contribute you can make a [pull request](https://github.com/chawan/RepHelper/pulls) or simply open a [new issue](https://github.com/chawan/RepHelper/issues/).

 ## Installation
-The easiest way to install this addon is via the [Twitch Client](https://mods.curse.com/client) by either searching in the client, or via the [Curse website](https://mods.curse.com/addons/wow/265375-rephelper)
+The easiest way to install this addon is via the [Twitch App](https://twitch.tv/downloads) by either searching in the client, or via the [Curse website](https://www.curseforge.com/wow/addons/rephelper)
-If you want to manually install this addon, extract the contents in this directory: PATH\World of Warcraft\Interface\AddOns\
+If you want to manually install this addon, extract the contents in this directory: PATH\World of Warcraft\\\_retail\_\\Interface\AddOns\

 ## Features
 This addon is made to help you reach Exalted with your factions by giving you calculated tips on how to obtain the rep most efficently.